-Chimpanzee Trekking is one of the most fascinating experiences just after Gorilla Trekking, with only 4,950 chimpanzees left in Uganda and conserved in the zoos, sanctuaries and a few remaining rain forests, the government is using all possible measures to conserve the population of these primates.
-A chimpanzee trek is a lead by the trained ranger guides who know how to follow the clues that lead to tracking down the chimps, and the guides also provide important information on other life of the forest.
+Chimpanzee Tracking is one of the most fascinating experiences just after Gorilla Trekking, with only 4,950 chimpas Primates walk anzees left in Uganda and conserved in the zoo, sanctuaries and a few remaining rain forests, the government is using all possible measures to conserve the population of these primates.
+A chimpanzee track is led by a ranger guide who knows how to track the chimps.

 Chimpanzee Habituation Experience

-Chimpanzee Habituation Experience is the process of getting chimpanzees accustomed to human beings on a daily basis by rangers and researchers by humans spending time in the vicinity of wild chimpanzees to slowly let them become used to our presence, this process takes years before a group can be safely and successfully viewed by tourists and after gorillas, chimpanzees are the most exciting animals to see on a safari in Uganda..
+Chimpanzee Habituation Experience is the process of familiarization of chimpanzees to human beings on a day to day basis by rangers and researchers for a given time frame.
+Consequently the chimpanzees get used to human presence, chimpanzees are exciting animals to see on a safari in Uganda..

 The chimpanzees have a life expectancy of 40 years although those in captivity have been known to live up to 60 years.
-These impressive primates stay in groups of 10 – 100 members, babysitting each other’s young, kiss, groom one another and even hold hands with the young chimps becoming independent at the age of 4 years.
+These impressive creatures stay in groups of 10 – 100 members, babysitting each other’s young, with the young chimps becoming independent at the age of 4 years.